pleasenotagain/gradle-rust/README.md

 a plugin for inter-compatibility with [rust][rust] inside [gradle][gradle] projects.

+# notice

+> [!WARNING]
+> this project is being rewritten. you can follow the progress on [the v4 branch](https://github.com/stardust-enterprises/gradle-rust/tree/v4)

 # importing

 you can import [gradle-rust][project-url] from [gradle's plugin portal][gpp] just by adding it to your `plugins` block: